digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/intro.rst

 Each tutorial builds on top of the previous ones, so they should ideally be followed in order.

+Prerequisites
+*************

+We expect the reader to be familiar with the basic building blocks of Daml.
+If that is not the case, a suitable introduction can be found `here <https://www.digitalasset.com/developers/learn>`_.

+An understanding of :doc:`Daml Interfaces <../../../daml/reference/interfaces>` is very helpful, as these are used extensively throughout the library.
+However, you should be able to follow along and grasp the fundamental concepts also without detailed knowledge on interfaces.

+Finally, make sure that the :doc:`Daml SDK <../../../getting-started/installation>` is installed on your machine.

 Download the code for the tutorials
 ***********************************

-As a prerequisite, make sure that the :doc:`Daml SDK <../../../getting-started/installation>` is installed on your machine.

-Open a terminal and run:
+Open a new terminal window and run:

 .. code-block:: shell